dmuth/splunk-network-health-check/README.md

 it will start up automatically.
 I am unclear on if this is something that can be fixed.

+## Additional Reading

+- <a href="https://github.com/dmuth/splunk-lab">Splunk Lab</a> - A more generic Dockerized version of Splunk which I developed

 ## Questions, comments, abuse, and offers of employment

 - Email: doug.muth@gmail.com